 The Fanatec CSL DD offers a peak 8Nm of torque and features a patented “FluxBarrier” technology that optimizes the DD motor efficiency and smoothness.
 The device is fully compatible with all major racing games out of the box thanks to its full Fanatec SDK support.

 For beginners, the Standard Tuning Menu makes it easy to get started quickly without worrying about complex settings.
 Intermediate to advanced drivers can fine-tune their driving preferences rapidly with the Advanced Tuning Menu in the Fanalab software.
-The high-resolution (contactless) Hall-position-sensor provides accurate feedback, which is very similar to the technology featured in the Podium DD1 and DD2 Series.
+The high-resolution (contactless) Hall-position sensor provides accurate feedback, which is very similar to the technology featured in the Podium DD1 and DD2 Series.

-The CSL DD steering axis is made from carbon fiber-enhanced composite, and its wheelbase housing is made from aluminum, which acts as a passive heat sink as well as a core structural component.
+The CSL DD steering axis is made from carbon fibre-enhanced composite, and its wheelbase housing is made from aluminium, which acts as a passive heat sink as well as a core structural component.
 The device has a rotation limit of 2520 degrees, which is electronically adjustable.
 The Fanatec slip ring system (the thing that interfaces between the motor and encoder to enable force feedback responses) has been life-tested for tens of thousands of hours.

 The CSL DD obviously uses Fanatec’s QR mount system, which sometimes can have a bit of play, as we’ve found with our DD2.